Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-The financial benefit varies by utility provider: DTE Energy customers receive approximately 8.5 cents per kWh during off-peak hours and around 14 cents during summer peak hours (4-7pm).
-Consumers Energy provides between 9-16 cents/kWh depending on season and time of day, with highest values during summer peak (2-7pm).
-Indiana-Michigan Power offers 12.4 cents/kWh, while Lansing Board of Water & Light provides approximately 6-10 cents per kWh plus an additional 1.3 cents/kWh for the first 5 years if you transfer your Renewable Energy Credits to them.
-All utilities allow excess credits to roll over month-to-month as a dollar amount that can be applied to future bills.
+The financial benefits depend on your specific utility company.
+DTE Energy customers receive approximately 8.5 cents per kWh for off-peak exports and around 14 cents per kWh during summer peak hours (4-7pm).
+Consumers Energy credits range from 9-16 cents per kWh depending on season and time, with the highest rates during summer peak (2-7pm).
+Indiana-Michigan Power offers 12.4 cents per kWh, while Lansing Board of Water & Light provides 6-10 cents per kWh plus an additional 1.3 cents per kWh for the first five years.
+Any unused credits roll over month to month as dollar amounts that can be applied to future electricity bills.

 Ready to start saving with solar?